 Interestingly, in Subverted, Browder does make a reference to Friedan’s past in the far-left political sphere and even says that Friedan took a course at college where she was introduced to the idea of using propaganda to further ones goals.
 Browder writes that, “Betty took careful notes,” yet Browder fails to explore the ramifications of such training.
 Instead, Browder reduces Friedan to a dupe easily brainwashed by a man.

 Pro-life feminists use the fact that early editions of The Feminine Mystique did not include a reference to abortion as evidence that Friedan was only reluctantly convinced to become pro-abortion and to bring the feminist movement into the campaign to repeal abortion laws.
 Abortion not being included in early editions of The Feminine Mystique means little.
 As I’ve stated already, Friedan was a keen strategist, and feminists from the suffrage era on employed the tactic of staying away from controversial subjects in order to be taken seriously.
 Both suffrage and later feminist demands for equality were not mainstream ideas and the leaders of the first wave and second wave of feminism knew this very well.
 They had to convince the public of the worth of their demands at the risk of being laughed at and harangued.
 They had enough controversy on their hands without wading into a controversy like abortion.
 In the 1960s feminism had no serious place in American culture and Friedan was determined to get it a serious place.
-Why would she discuss legalizing abortion—a radical cause and illegal at the time—in her 1963 book as an un-established writer in a not-even-begun woman’s movement?
+Why would she discuss legalizing abortion in her 1963 book as an un-established writer in a not-even-begun woman’s movement?
 “I wanted the movement to speak to and for and from the mainstream,” Friedan wrote in Life So Far.

 Pro-life feminists emphasize the fact that feminists came to the pro-abortion movement later rather than earlier—it was started by doctors and lawyers who wanted reform of the law, and then taken over by the “radicals” from eugenics and population control backgrounds (like Lader) who wanted full repeal.
 The radicals were willing to use whatever strategy, put whatever face forward, that would win their goal for them.
 In Mary Zeigler’s history of the abortion debate, After Roe: The Lost History of the Abortion Debate (2015), she gives a detailed account of NARAL’s change in strategy over what face to put on the campaign, population control or women’s rights.
 She writes: